pins in pincushion

 Looking Ahead

-Through down-to-earth work and creative engagement, ZIRAN not only kept the fairgrounds cleaner but also planted seeds of environmental awareness in thousands of hearts.
-The initiative earned widespread respect and support, fostering friendships and collaborations across diverse communities.
+With some hard work and creative engagement, ZIRAN kept the fairgrounds cleaner and planted the seeds of environmental awareness in thousands of hearts.
+Many people expressed their respect and support, and the event allowed ZIRAN and others to foster friendships and collaborations across the fair’s diverse communities.

-The Asian Fair proves that celebration and sustainability can go hand in hand.
+Ultimately, the numbers from the 2025 Asian Fair prove that celebration and sustainability can go hand in hand.
+Big events provide opportunities to make a big impact on waste reduction.
 Together, we can create events that honor cultural heritage while protecting the planet.

-We’re already excited for next year—stronger, greener, and even more connected.
+ZIRAN is already excited for next year—with plans to help make the next fair stronger, greener, and even more connected.